Central Limit for the Product of Free Random Variables: Main Results

-This study is always limited to the case with zero mean $\log X_i$.
+This study is always limited to the case with zero mean $\log X_i$, leading to zero-mean $\log Y$ as from \eqn{logYsum}.
 If $\log X_i$ have positive mean, $Y$ \eqn{eq:ydef} grows to infinity.
 If $\log X_i$ have negative mean, $Y$ \eqn{eq:ydef} shrinks to zero.
 Only the cases with zero mean $\log X_i$ is interested for the study of $Y$ \eqn{eq:ydef}.
 In practice, the mean of $\log Y$ may be studied separately as the Lyapunov exponent as in \cite{furstenberg60}.

-\begin{definition} A positive random variable $Z$ is log-semicircle distributed with radius of $R$ if $\log Z$ has semicircle distribution with radius of $R$. \end{definition}

-From Theorem \ref{the1}, all moments of the central limit $Y$ is known.
-In principle, if all moments of a probability measure is known, the probability measure can be determined, in this case, the Hausdorff moment problems with bounded interval between $\exp(\pm c_0)$ for $Y$ \cite[\S 2.6.4]{akhiezer} \cite[\S 1.2.d]{shohat}.
-The probability distribution can be uniquely determined because the moments are conformed to the Carleman's condition \cite[\S 1.6]{shohat}.
-However, practical evaluation of the probability distribution is difficult.
-The moments of Theorem \ref{the1} can be compared with the moments of log-semicircle distribution with radius of $c_0$.
-When the variance of $\log X_i$ is small, the distribution of $Y$ is very close to log-semicircle distribution.

-The moments of $\log Y$ can also be found and used to determine $\log Y$ as the Hausdorff moment problems with bounded interval between $\pm c_0$.
-If $\log X_i$ have small variance, the moments of $\log Y$ are determined by Catalan number, similar to that of semicircle distribution.
-If $\log X_i$ have large variance, the moments of $\log Y$ are the same as those of zero mean uniform distribution in the interval of $\pm \sigma_v^2/2$.
-The distribution of $\log Y$ is approximately semicircle distribution if $\sigma_v^2 \ll 16$.
-The distribution of $\log Y$ is approximately uniform distribution if $\sigma_v^2 \gg 16$.
+If Corollaries \ref{cor2} and \ref{cor1} are both correct, Theorem \ref{the1} can be proved with minimal efforts.
+With moment-generating function of $M_S(s)$ of \eqn{logSmfun} and by the definition of moment-generating function, the $k$th-moment of $\exp(S)$ is $M_S(k)$ that is the same as \eqn{kmomentY}.
+Because the $k$th-moment of $Y$ is the same as the $k$th-moment of $\exp(S)$, $Y$ has the same distribution as $\exp(S)$ as the moment uniquely determined the distribution \cite{shohat}.
+Because $Y$ is positive definite, $\log Y$ has the same distribution as $S$ given by \eqn{logYsum} or \eqn{Sdef}.
+Because of Corollary \ref{cor2}, $\log Y$ also has moment-generating function given by \eqn{logYmfun} or \eqn{logSmfun}.
+Note that the uniqueness requires the moment to satisfy the Carleman condition \cite[\S 1.6]{shohat} that is easy to verify.